HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 #### Try the incoming Rich Text processor

-Create a form that has a Rich Text field in it.
+Create a form that has a `richtext` field in it.
 An example response body would be:

 ```json
 {